Solving bizarre authorization requirements

 class PostsController < ApplicationController

-@object = end_of_association_chain.find(params[:id])
+def show @object = end_of_association_chain.find(params[:id]) end

 end

-@collection = end_of_association_chain.all
+def index @collection = end_of_association_chain.all end

-def end_of_association_chain
+def end_of_association_chain Power.current.posts end

 end